Skip to main content

 Less pressure.

-Gentle habits focus on progress, not perfection.
-They give you room to grow without the weight of unrealistic expectations.
+Gentle habits focus on progress rather than perfection.
+They leave room for imperfect days, allowing you to keep going without carrying the weight of unrealistic expectations.

 Build resilience.